heymarkwetzel/ux-portfolio/pages/resume.md

 I make the internet easier to use so that real life is a happier place to be.

-I'm looking to apply myself to projects that meaningfully help people.
-Currently accepting offers for freelance and full-time work.

 ---

 ## <a name="skills"></a>Skills